 - Complete the Intake Form

-- Provide documentation of your disability; guidelines for documenting disability may be found here.
+- Provide documentation of your disability; guidelines for documenting various disabilities may be found below:

 - AR staff will review the intake form and documentation and contact the student to arrange an intake interview to collaboratively determine which accommodations the student may need to have equal access to the college’s academics, programs, and services.